 - Your doctor may prescribe pain medications or other medicines to help you breathe better.

-- For severe cases, a tracheostomy, an operation that creates an artificial airway in the windpipe, may be necessary.
+- If you require prolonged ventilator support, an operation that creates an artificial airway in the windpipe called a tracheostomy may be necessary.